The CARES Act 30-Day Notice to Vacate Rule: What You Need to Know

 Best Practices for Landlords

-✅ Confirm whether your property is federally backed – Check your mortgage status or work with a property management company to verify compliance.
+✅ Verify whether your property has federal backing.
+You can look at your mortgage status or ask a property management company for help.

 ✅ Provide a clear 30-day notice – Ensure the eviction notice includes the required timeframe before filing with the court.